-The Mentorship Program is a vital component of the IBET PhD Project.
-By having supportive academics and professionals who have gone through the rigorous doctoral process helping them through the process, we expect our young scholars will be even more successful.
-A network of support will be a key part of building an environment of acceptance and connection.
-Our IBET PhD Project Mentors will provide high-quality mentorship and connect students with:
+The IBET PhD Project Mentorship Program is a vital component of the IBET PhD Project.
+By enlisting supportive academics and professionals who have gone through the rigorous doctoral process to provide guidance to our candidates, we expect our young scholars will be even more successful, as having a network of support is a key part of building an environment of acceptance and connection.
+The IBET PhD Project will provide high-quality mentorship and connect students with:

 - Outstanding research groups and professors